tronprotocol-scala/scala-tron/README.md

 # How To Use

-The application has a web and cli interface
+The application can be interfaced in 2 ways:
+* Web Interface (API based)
+* Command Line Interface (CLI)

 ## Command Line